turbaevsky/indicators/doc/PI_DB_TS.md

 This tab designed to enter the source data and to check data status accordingly to the [Data Processing](#data-processing).
-The main data entry window lokks like the following
+The main data entry window looks like the following
 ![data-entry-window](pic/1.PNG)

 When first opened, the units and time periods selected for data entry are displayed.
 Additionally, the six data category tabs are displayed for selection.
 Clicking a data entry tab displays the data form for that category.